nikitavoloboev/data/focusing/rules.md

 - Minimise inputs and preconditions to macros.
 Sometimes it's possible that the input I need to a macro, I can get from another place within the macro itself.

 ## Karabiner
-- Try to make semantic mappings and chunk mappings by theme or context.
+- Prefer to make semantic mappings and chunk mappings by theme or context.
 - Prefix variable names by action (i.e. EDIT/OPEN/ALFRED).
 Each variable name should be descriptive.

 ## Alfred